Alexed93/rablackford/content/plugins/conditional-shipping-for-woocommerce/readme.txt

 Once the plugin is activated, you should see "Conditions" for shipping methods created with shipping zones.

 == Changelog ==

+= 2.1.0 =

+* Added Health Check to catch common issues with rulesets
+* Added AJAX toggle for ruleset state (enabled / disabled)
+* Excluded taxes from the subtotal condition if the store displays subtotal excluding tax (_WooCommerce > Settings > Tax > Display prices during cart and checkout_). *Please note!* Ensure rulesets are working correctly after updating if you have subtotal conditions.

 = 2.0.4 =